-For those of you that don’t know Adam, he working at NY Web Design Company.
-He’s been in the UK for coming on a year now, before which he lived in Dubai for four years working as a web designer for various companies.
+For those of you that don’t know Adam, he working at Big Drop Inc. He’s been in the UK for coming on a year now, before which he lived in Dubai for four years working as a web designer for various companies.
 Originally from Johannesburg, South Africa, he holds a formal degree in Fashion Design, and has a love for Pandas, Vinyl Art Toys and Jaffa Cakes.

 I would assume as a designer that at one point you started out with no knowledge.
 What 3 tips would you give to someone who might be in the position you were many years ago?